ReggieSean/HilbertSmoothing/README.md

-# Boston University CAS 2023 Spring CS582 Final Project Series: Hilbert Curve Generation and Interpolation
+#  Hilbert Curve Generation and Interpolation

 ## Usage:
 ### 1. Clone repository and use an editor to edit operator_save.py to change your working directory